 On campus, Chapin organizes the annual forensics competition which attracts hundreds of high school students from western Pennsylvania.

 Both the Pennsylvania House of Representatives and the U.S. House of Representatives have given Chapin citations for his outstanding research and volunteer work.
 He has received numerous other awards as well, the most recent of which was the Penn State Beaver Advisory Board Excellence in Service Award.

-Communication, Information and Library Studies, Rutgers University
+Communication, Information and Library Studies

-Domestic violence prevention education
+- Violence prevention education